Xillians/Xillians/README.md

 ## Welcome to my profile page

 I'm Xillians!
-I'm a software tester and a hobby artist!
+I'm a software developer and a hobby artist!

 My hobbies include: